CareerStaff’s Managed Services Provider (MSP)

 Depending on what current staffing challenges are most prevalent within an organization, a MSP should be fully capable of customizing its interface to supporting those needs.

 Measurable Benefits that Come From CSU Managed Service Provider

 Large organizations struggle with unsystematic and inefficient staffing process.
 This causes low fill-rates, failure to manage and track company spend, misplacement of credentials and multiple invoices to pay.
 CareerStaff Unlimited Managed Services Provider solution shows measurable benefits to solve these issues.
 They work diligently to provide a seamless implementation process.
 The solution will manage the staffing process to help increase visibility, fill rates, staffing efficiency and stability.
 All requisitions are dispersed to 300+ agencies resulting to an increase in fill rates at competitive rates.
 This results in an increase in the number of patients that are able to be treated by qualified clinicians.
 Through quality care and customer service, there is a large increase in patient and client referrals.

 Through the measurable values below, CSU Managed Services offers a simple and easy way to effectively manage all staffing processes.

 Next Steps in Choosing a MSP

-To discover how you can simplify staffing by adopting CSU Managed Service Provider solution, please visit www.CareerStaffMSP.com, or call 844-778-1374 to reach a CareerStaff representative to set up a brief webinar demo on the solution.
+To discover how you can simplify staffing by adopting CSU Managed Service Provider solution, please visit www.CareerStaffMSP.com, submit a request, or call 844-778-1374 to reach a CareerStaff representative to set up a brief webinar demo on the solution.

 Once the system is implemented, the rest is simple.